it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Architectural_Maturity_Index/SSAM_Rubric.md

 The Component (or the substantial logic thereof) is provided by a reputable party and actively maintained.

-  - 0 –Component is unvetted
+  - 0 – Component is unvetted

   - 1 – Vetted component is used, but is not a current version